Republican Corporation Commission hopefuls try to get voters' attention for runoff

 Thomsen and David said they didn't see any real alternative.

-"No Oklahoman wants to have a bill increase," said Thomsen, whose 12 years in the Oklahoma House of Representatives included a stint as chairman of the Utilities Committee.
+"No Oklahoman wants to have a bill increase," said Thomsen, whose 12 years in the Oklahoma House of Representatives included a stint as chairman of its Utilities Committee.
 "My take is that the decision that was made was the better of some bad choices.
-The thing now is, as we move forward, what do we do mitigate situations in the future."
+The thing now is, as we move forward, what do we do to mitigate situations in the future?"

 "I sat in a lot of those meetings," said David, referring to 2021 legislative efforts to mitigate the unexpected $2.9 billion in 2021 winter fuel costs.
 "The way the law was written at the time, people were going to be pushed into bankruptcy."